Polyurea vs. Epoxy: The Life Expectancy of a Coating & Why It Matters

 Today, our pure polyurea and polyaspartic coating systems are available and truly 10X better than epoxy.

 We believe in doing things right the first time.
 That’s why we’re offering a 30% Off discount on your first installation.
-We want to show you the difference a modern, professional coating can make, and our expertise and commitment to quality will give you the confidence that you've made the right choice.
+We want to show you the difference a modern, professional coating can make, and our unwavering commitment to quality will give you the confidence that you've made the right choice.

 What Is Epoxy?
 (And Why Does It Fail So Quickly?)